clintonhealthaccess/chai-kevin-data/README.md

 Classes which inherit the ```DataElement``` class (**raw data element** and **normalized data element**) each have one associated value for each data location and period.
 They are instances of the ```RawDataElementValue``` class and ```NormalizedDataElementValue``` class respectively.

+TODO explain value does not exist vs isNull
+- for raw data element
+- for normalized data element

 ##### Values for calculations

+TODO explain no value vs isNull
+TODO explain when values are skipped

 Classes which inherit the ```Calculation``` class each have one associated value for each location, period and data location type.
 This allows one to look at calculations at a higher level and filter by data location type.
 Those values are called **partial values** are instances of the ```CalculationPartialValue``` class (this class is abstract and each calculation has its corresponding concrete implementation of that class).